mandouss/sakai-client/Readme.md

 # Function: Display Box Within Sakai

 Our code and running server can successfully display Box's interface within the Duke Sakai site as an LTI External Tool.
-After standing up a server we had to redirect users to a webpage associated with Box.
-For greater detail, please look at the Server Setup section of the README.
+It conforms to the LTI v1.1 specification so users who want to reproduce this result on their own Sakai sites should have their Sakai sites confirm to that specification.

 # Function: Create Box Folders and Invite Collaborators